ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Using_LVDCOM/Creating-IOC-wrapper-VI.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > IOCs

-# Creating an IOC wrapper for a VI using lvDCOM
+These are instructions for creating an IOC wrapper for a VI using lvDCOM.
+It assumes you want to create a "support" type module for lvdcom in ISIS.
+The Mercury ITC is an example where the below was followed and then an IOC was created using the this as a support module.

 ## 1 Create ISIS IOC